Feyerabend/ABC80/abc802/README.md

 I'm not really a fan of benchmarks.
 I find them too restrictive in the way they only measure what they measure.
 That is, they only could give you an estimate of something (that they measure), not an evaluation of what the machine can do in general.
 It doesn't indicate the possibilities, they only convey a test of something.
-Mostly is has been for speed .. of that something.
+Mostly is has been for speed .. of that something.[^classic]

 Today when almost all interests on 'retro computers' are in the spotlight of how and if they are able to play (graphical) games, and in this area the ABC802 can not compete, benchmarks shows other aspects.
 Regrettably,